Hi

 Some surveys may have initial screening questions to ensure you fit the target demographic.

-Be consistent in your responses and try to align with the specific demographic they are seeking.Â
+Please be consistent in your responses and try to align with the specific demographic they’re looking for.Â

 Â